EU Ecolabel for Businesses

 Step 2: Getting Advice

 - Contact Your Competent Body.
-In each country, a nationally appointed Competent Body evaluates applications to award the EU Ecolabel, and is available to provide technical support throughout the application process.
+In each European Union Member State, a nationally appointed Competent Body evaluates applications to award the EU Ecolabel, and is available to provide technical support throughout the application process.

 Step 3: Starting the application